robin-raymond/zax.io/namespacing.md

 ### Exporting types

 By default, symbols in code are not exported beyond the boundary of their originating source.
-However, the `export` directive can be applied to variables, types, aliases, and even imports to cause symbols to become visible to an imported module.
+However, the `[[export]]` directive can be applied to variables, types, aliases, and even imports to cause symbols to become visible to an importing module.
 The compiler can allow all global symbols to be exported from source files but this is not recommended.
 Contained types and variables are all visible unless they are hidden.
-Local functions inside others functions are effectively hidden (unless they become returned from or passed into a function).
+Local functions inside other functions are effectively hidden (unless they become returned from or passed into a function).

 ````zax
 // nothing imported from this module will be exported (despite being imported